Delsin-Yu/GDViews.FreeTabView/README.md

 ##### Resolver for `ShowNext` / `ShowPrevious`

-Passing a delegate with the following signature `Func<IFreeTabViewItem, object?>` to the `ShowPrevious()`, and `ShowNext()` API as the `ArgumentResolver`, developer may write their own logic to return the desired argument based on the given `IFreeTabViewItem` instance.
-Passing null to these two APIs will fallback to the `default ArgumentResolver`.
+Passing a delegate with the following signature `Func<IFreeTabViewItem, object?>` to the `ShowPrevious()`, and `ShowNext()` API as the `ArgumentResolver`, the developer may write their logic to return the desired argument based on the given `IFreeTabViewItem` instance.
+Passing null to these two APIs will fall back to the `default ArgumentResolver`.

 ```csharp
 object?
 ArgumentResolver(IFreeTabViewItem arg)